 Other findings included:

 Among Hispanic children, those who reported perceived discrimination were more likely to have symptoms of each of the four mental health conditions.
 Among African American children, those who reported perceived discrimination were more likely to have symptoms of depression and conduct disorder.
-Among white children, those who reported perceived discrimination were more likely to have symptoms of oppositional defiant disorder and conduct disorder.
+Among white children, those who reported perceived discrimination were more likely to have symptoms of oppositional defiant disorder and conduct disorder."It is concerning that children this young are already reporting that they have faced racial or ethnic discrimination," said senior author Dr. Mark A. Schuster, William Berenberg Professor of Pediatrics at Children's Hospital Boston and Harvard Medical School.
+"We need to examine what they are experiencing and how to address this issue."

 The next stages of research will examine if racial and ethnic discrimination precede the symptoms of mental health conditions and also will look at the mechanisms by which discrimination might lead to poor mental health outcomes and how these mechanisms might differ by race and mental health condition.